Dog Bite Demand Letter - Florida

 VIII.
 STATUTE OF LIMITATIONS

-Under Florida Statutes § 95.11(3)(a), the statute of limitations for personal injury claims is four (4) years from the date of injury.
+For attacks occurring on or after March 24, 2023: Under Fla.
+Stat. § 95.11(3)(a) (as amended by HB 837), the statute of limitations for personal injury claims is two (2) years from the date of injury.

 Date of Attack: [Date]

-Limitations Period Expires: [Date + 4 years]
+Limitations Period Expires: [Expiration Date]

 IX.
 DOCUMENTATION ENCLOSED